Resident Evil (TV series): Plot

 a retroviral bio-weapon called the T-virus in 1998, the Umbrella Corporation faced public scandal and a significant drop in stock prices.
 By 2003/2004, their federalisation and liquidation were upheld by the courts and found liable for victim compensation.
 Umbrella Corporation itself declared bankruptcy soon after, but was able to recover under the guidance of its CEO Evelyn Marcus, daughter of the late Umbrella co-founder James Marcus, in the hopes of regaining trust and the truth surrounding the Raccoon City incident was buried.
-Albert Wesker, a former Umbrella executive, planned to trigger an extinction event with the help of his clones Al, Alby and Bert until he was killed in 2009.
-The clones went into the custody of Umbrella.
+Former Umbrella executive Albert Wesker conspired to trigger an extinction event with the help of his clones Al, Alby and Bert.
+Wesker was killed in 2009 and the clones went into the custody of Umbrella.

 The series' main plot is spread out between two points in time – 2022 and 2036, with a gap of 14 years.
 The past plotline deals with the struggles of 14-year-old fraternal twins Billie and Jade, the children of Al Wesker, conceived through a genetic engineering project.
 Their lives take a dramatic turn when Al is awarded an executive position at the struggling Umbrella Corporation that once employed him, and they move to Umbrella's planned community, New Raccoon City in South Africa.
 While there the two girls stumble onto the dark secrets behind their origins and Umbrella's dark legacy, their father coordinates a response to the outbreak of the T-virus, which spreads to the rest of the world, marking a societal collapse known as "The Fall".

 In the present of 2036, the T-virus has reduced human civilization to 300 million refugees living in walled city-states and other settlements, surrounded by the six billion man-eating humans known as Zeroes who contracted the disease.
 The most powerful organization left on Earth is the Umbrella Corporation, backed by its military arsenal, who are conducting a global manhunt for Jade.
-Aside from the finale teasing Ada Wong in a second season which is no longer planned, Andrew Dabb confirmed other characters from the games such as Jill Valentine, Claire Redfield and Lady Dimitrescu were to appear in the series.